-Since Billtrust is a cloud service providers (CSP) that clients utilize to outsource its products and services, we conduct an at least annually a SSAE 18 SOC 1 Type 2 and SOC 2 Type 2 audit.
+Since Billtrust is a cloud service provider (CSP) that clients utilize to outsource its products and services, we conduct annually a SSAE 18 SOC 1 Type 2 and SOC 2 Type 2 audit.
 Our audits are performed by an accredited, independent third party.

-A SOC 1 audit, intended for CPA firms that audit financial statements, evaluates the effectiveness of a CSP’s internal controls that affect the financial reports of a customer using the provider’s cloud services.
+A SOC 1 audit evaluates the effectiveness of a CSP’s internal controls that affect the financial reports of a customer using the provider’s cloud services.
 The Statement on Standards for Attestation Engagements (SSAE 18) is the standard under which the audit is performed, and is the basis of the SOC 1 report.

 A SOC 2 audit gauges the effectiveness of a CSP’s system, based on the AICPA Trust Service Criteria.
 An Attestation Engagement under Attestation Standards (AT) Section 101 is the basis of SOC 2 report.
-Billtrust currently includes Security, Confidentiality and Availability in the SOC 2 audit.
+At a minimum, Billtrust includes Security, Confidentiality, and Availability in the SOC 2 audit.

 The Payment Card Industry (PCI) Data Security Standards (DSS) is a global information security standard designed to prevent fraud through increased control of credit card data.
 Organizations of all sizes must follow PCI DSS standards if they accept payment cards from the five major credit card brands—Visa, MasterCard, American Express, Discover, and the Japan Credit Bureau (JCB).
 Compliance with PCI DSS is required for any organization that stores, processes, or transmits payment and cardholder data.